laws-africa/peachjam/DEPLOYMENT.md

       dokku ps:scale <app_name> tasks=1

 #### Setup Languages and Countries
-- To populate countries and language data in the database you need to run
+- To populate countries and language data in the database you need to run:

       dokku run <app_name> python manage.py setup_countries_languages